 Modifications to Policies and Procedures: The City of Elmhurst will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all of its programs, services, and activities.
 For example, individuals with service animals are welcomed in the City of Elmhurst offices, even where pets are generally prohibited.

-Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of City of Elmhurst should contact the office of Emily Wagner, Human Resources Director, as soon as possible but no later than 5 days before the scheduled event.
+Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of City of Elmhurst should contact the office of Emily Wagner at 630-530-3770, as soon as possible but no later than 48 hours before the scheduled event.

 The ADA does not require the City of Elmhurst to take any action that would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.

-Complaints that a program, service, or activity of City of Elmhurst is not accessible to persons with disabilities should be directed to Emily Wagner, Human Resources Director.
+Complaints that a program, service, or activity of City of Elmhurst is not accessible to persons with disabilities should be directed to the office of Emily Wagner at 630-530-3770.